UoB-COMSM0166/2025-group-28/README.md

 - We built our team around motivated individuals.
 We are all high achieving students, and we all listed our effort as 100% for the team building exercise.
 We are like minded in our commitment to making the game as good as it can possibly be and have all been very devoted to it throughout.
 - We also took care to reduce unnecessary work and technical debt.
 Code was refactored where appropriate, such as adapting makeInvincible from a hard-coded value to a flexible, reusable function depending on the game mode.!
 - We paid continual attention to technical efforts.
 Where relevant, the team refactored code, adding functionalities to methods, adapting them to be reused for other features.
 For example, makeInvincible was originally hard coded to last 1 second, but with a slight tweak, it was then possible to adapt how long the sprites were invincible depending on the game mode.
-- We worked at a steady, sustainable pace.
+- We worked at a sustainable and adaptive pace.
 Members of the team were consistently adding code or assets during sprints, aligning our tasks to realistic timelines and structuring them around personal or common commitments.

 This leads into our commit history diagram, with our three and a half sprints clearly shown by colour: